coldshrine/study-notes/books/effective-java.md

 Skeletal implementation classes provide implementation assistance of abstract classes without imposing constraints as type definitions.

 Good documentation is essential in a skeletal implementation.

+### Design interfaces for posterity

+It is not always possible to write a default method that maintains all the invariants of every conceivable implementation.

+In the presence of default methods, existing implementations of an interface may compile without error or warning but fail at runtime.

+Is still of the utmost importance to design interfaces with great care.
+While it may be possible to correct some interface flaws after an interface is released, you cannot count on it.